-Technically, “whiz kids” are any brainy, precocious young people with talent and the confidence to use it.
+The term “whiz kids” refers to any intellectually gifted, precocious young people who possess exceptional talent and the confidence to effectively utilize it in various fields.

 McNamara himself was a whiz kid as a young man, although in a different field.
 He was one of ten young Air Force veterans recruited by the Ford Motor Company to revitalize the business.
 McNamara rose quickly in the Ford corporation, and apparently he never quite lost his reputation as a whiz kid.